 The Office also provides continual learning for staff through a range of training sessions and the Continuous Professional Development Program.
-During 2019-20, staff participated in a range of training and development sessions including on trauma informed practice, Aboriginal cultural awareness, and disability awareness.
+During 2020-21, staff participated in a range of training and development sessions including on working with language interpreters and the National Relay Service, goods and services buying, mental wellbeing and accountable and ethical decision making.
 Where appropriate, the sessions use the expertise of senior staff of the Office to deliver the material.
 To supplement this in-house development, staff are encouraged to attend external training, conferences and seminars to improve their skills and knowledge in areas relevant to their work.
 These opportunities are facilitated through development plans as part of staff annual performance reviews and the continual learning assists with positioning the Office as an employer of choice.

-• A safe and healthy workplace with good human resource practices
+A safe and healthy workplace with good human resource practices